mikhailgarber/maos/README.md

 MAOS is my (one) weekend project.
 MAOS uses extremely popular Lucene Java library to implement simple key-value object store for Java objects.

+It supports:

+datatypes (String, Long, Double and Date);
-It supports: basic Create-Read-Update-Delete (including bulk), search with multiple OR and AND criteria, sort and also facets.
+basic Create-Read-Update-Delete (including bulk operations);
+search with multiple OR and AND criteria;
+sort;
+facets.

 See StorageTest.java in tests for details on how to use it.